Grow

 Link copied to clipboard

 But conquering customers’ hearts requires precise knowledge.
-Companies must learn about customers’ needs, desires, and feelings to address them.
-Quantitative feedback like net promoter scores, online surveys, or ratings can give good insights into your overall performance.
+Companies must learn about customers’ needs, desires, and feelings in order to address them.
+Quantitative feedback like net promoter score, online surveys, or ratings can give good insights into your overall performance.
+However, they won’t give you a detailed picture like the analysis of customer sentiments will.

 What is sentiment analysis?